ddegner/Cat-Scratches/README.md

 ## 🛠 Setup

 1. **Install the Extension**: Build and install the Safari extension from Xcode
-2. **Enable in Safari**: Go to Safari → Settings → Extensions → Enable SafariToDrafts
+2. **Enable in Safari**: Go to Safari → Settings → Extensions → Enable Cat Scratches
 3. **Configure Permissions**:
-   - Go to Safari → Settings → Extensions → SafariToDrafts
+   - Go to Safari → Settings → Extensions → Cat Scratches
    - Choose "Allow on Every Website" for seamless operation
 4. **Set Up Drafts Permission**:
    - **First time users** will see a macOS dialog: "Do you want to allow this website to open 'Drafts'?"
    - Click "Allow" and **check "Remember my choice"** to prevent future prompts
    - Alternative: Safari → Settings → Websites → Pop-ups and Redirects → Set to "Allow"
-5. **Customize Shortcut** (Optional): Change the keyboard shortcut in Safari → Settings → Extensions → SafariToDrafts
+5. **Customize Shortcut** (Optional): Change the keyboard shortcut in Safari → Settings → Extensions → Cat Scratches
-6. **Configure Settings** (Optional): Click the SafariToDrafts toolbar icon and select "⚙️ Settings" to customize content selection, filtering, and output format
+6. **Configure Settings** (Optional): Click the Cat Scratches toolbar icon and select "⚙️ Settings" to customize content selection, filtering, and output format
 7. **Install Drafts**: Make sure you have [Drafts](https://getdrafts.com) installed on your Mac

 ## ⚡ Usage